MEM-Zone/MEM.Zone/PowerShell/Invoke-WsusMaintenance/Documentation/Invoke-WsusMaintenance.md

 ### -ServerInstance

-Specifies a character string or SQL Server Management Objects (SMO) object that specifies the name of an instance of the Database Engine.For default instances, only specify the computer name: MyComputer.For named instances, use the format ComputerName\InstanceName.By Default the SQL Server instance is autodetected.
+Specifies a character string or SQL Server Management Objects (SMO) object that specifies the name of an instance of the Database Engine.For default instances, only specify the computer name: `MyComputer`.
+For named instances, use the format `ComputerName\InstanceName`.
+By Default the SQL Server instance is autodetected.

+### -Database

-DatabaseSpecifies the name of a database.
-This cmdlet connects to this database in the instance that is specified in the ServerInstance parameter.
+Specifies the name of a database.
+This cmdlet connects to this database in the instance that is specified in the `ServerInstance` parameter.
 `Default is: 'SUSDB'`

 >Notes
->All the tasks can be run by adding a semicolon ',' after each task.
+>All the tasks can be run by adding a semicolon `,` after each task.

 ## Example